Planet

 Defamation, insults, and cyberbullying on the internet (Cyber Defamation & Bullying)

-The spread of false information, insults, threats, or mockery on social networks, messengers, or via email is classified as cyberbullying or defamation.
+The spread of false information, online harassment, threats, or mockery on social networks, messengers, or via email is classified as cyberbullying or defamation.
 Even if the message was deleted, screenshots and technical logs (log files) can be used as evidence.

 Law No. 34 provides for a fine of up to 250,000 AED and/or imprisonment for up to 2 years for offensive publications.
-If the offense affected a government body, legal entity, or had a racist or discriminatory nature, the penalties can increase to 500,000 AED and 5 years of imprisonment.
+If such attacks affected a government body, legal entity, or had a racist or discriminatory nature, the penalties can increase to 500,000 AED and 5 years of imprisonment.

 Important: Citizens and residents of the UAE bear full responsibility for posts on their accounts, even if they were made by reposting or without malicious intent.
 Both individuals and legal entities can be held liable for defamation.